If you use WP Recipe Maker and are searching for tips for how you can use the recipe plugin more effectively, this post is for you.

 • Skillet, etc…

-More examples of useful keywords to include in the keywords field are those related, but not limited to the season (i.e., winter, spring, summer, fall), holidays (i.e., Thanksgiving, Easter, Hanukah, Christmas) and special occasions (i.e., Halloween, Birthday, Valentine’s Day).
+More examples of useful keywords to include in the keywords field are those related, but not limited to the season (i.e., winter, spring, summer, fall), holidays (i.e., Thanksgiving, Easter, Hanukkah, Christmas) and special occasions (i.e., Halloween, Birthday, Valentine’s Day).

 Diet